TheNathannator/PlasticBand/Docs/Controller Communication Basics/Xbox 360.md

 For the other hidden exports, see [OpenXInput](https://github.com/Nemirtingas/OpenXinput)'s header and .def file.

+### Windows.Gaming.Input

+The Universal Windows Platform `Windows.Gaming.Input` namespace also lets you use Xbox 360 controllers, among other things.
+However, WGI doesn't just hand you the input data as-is: axis values are normalized to floats, which doesn't work for devices that use those axes as bitmasks.
+Additionally, not all Xbox 360 subtypes are supported by it.

+There is also the `Windows.Gaming.Input.Custom` namespace, however there is no official documentation on how to use it, and all of my attempts to use it have failed so far.

 ### Other Options

 Other options for using XInput include the [OpenXInput](https://github.com/Nemirtingas/OpenXinput) project, which allows using more than 4 controllers and has additional functions.